 Green Fridays is a campus initiative to reduce our carbon footprint without decreasing the level of education and services provided.
 Most services will be closed on Fridays with extended hours Monday – Thursday.
 Extended hours vary by department.
 The Fitness Center & Pool and Planetarium & Learning Center will remain open.

-Completed in 2013, the Health Professions Building achieved Leadership in Energy and Environmental Design (LEED) Gold Certification, one of only three such buildings in our region.
-This building meets high performance measures in design, construction, and operations, including sustainable site development, water and energy efficiency, materials selection, and human and environmental health quality.
+Group tours are offered of the (LEED) Gold Certified Health Professions Building located on our Main Campus.
+One of only three such buildings in our region, this building meets high performance measures including sustainable site development, water and energy efficiency, materials selection, and human and environmental health quality.

 Creating simple habits, such as unplugging a device when fully charged or turning off lights when leaving a room, makes bigger impacts on energy conservation than you can imagine.
 Create a habit today that future generations will thank you for!